antarctica/bas-web-map-engine-v1/README.md

 **Note:** DO NOT commit the second *default* task definition uncommented - the repository should always represent production.

-## Deployment

-### Continuous Deployment

-A Continuous Deployment process using GitLab's CI/CD platform is configured in `.gitlab-ci.yml`.
-This will:

-* save the application WAR file as a GitLab build artefact
-* rebuild the *base* Packer template if the application source (`src/`) changes (except for SQL content)
-* rebuild the *app* Packer template if the SQL content or GoeServer data directory changes
-* update the Vagrant box metadata file for the *app* Packer template if it is rebuilt

 ## Release procedure

 ### At release